-If a member is having a crisis (death of a loved one, significant health challenge, divorce, food relapse, or job loss), they may ask for a longer group with extra time for them or even an extra meeting which only focuses on them for that situation.
-The others can decide to offer it without a request.
+If a member is having a crisis (death of a loved one, significant health challenge, relationship change, food relapse, or job loss), they may ask the group to extend the meeting to give them extra time or they could even set up an extra meeting which only focuses on them for that situation.
+The others can also decide to offer it without a request.
 But in general, be cautious in shifting away from equal time.

-If someone leaves, and the group agrees to add a new member, revisit the factors that matter (e.g., does the group still want to be men-only).
-Are the former ideas still relevant?
+If someone leaves, and the group agrees to add a new member, revisit the factors that matter (e.g., does the group still want to be men-only, does the day/time still work, are the former ideas still relevant?).
 There should also be complete consensus on who to invite.